 I have written articles on politics, crime, education, and entertainment.
 Wrote a minimum of two pieces per day.
 Their research work included on-ground reporting, attending press conferences, and conducting interviews.

 A resume is sent when you are applying for non-academic or non-research jobs.
 It is mainly used to apply for government, non-profit, and corporate job openings.
-A one-page resume gives complete information about the person applying.
-Resumes are way less descriptive.
-So, keep your resume short and concise with all the relevant information.
-It makes it easy for the employer to scan your profile and check if you fit the job description.
+A one-page resume provides complete information about the applicant but is much less descriptive.
+This highlights the difference between CV and resume, as a CV tends to be more detailed.
+Keep your resume short with all the relevant information, making it easy for the employer to scan your profile and determine if you fit the job description.

 Ready to take the next step in your job search?
 Create a standout resume and cover letter with Chegg’s expert tips and guidance.